betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

-# Dshot & BetaFlight 3.1
+# DShot & BetaFlight 3.1

 :::note
 This is an out of data note describing the early introduction of DShot in 3.1.

-Dshot is new and currently code is being developed and tested.
+DShot is new and currently code is being developed and tested.
 Since there are many dependencies and not all current hardware works this is to help keep track.

-The Official Thread for Dshot is: https://www.rcgroups.com/forums/showthread.php?t=2756129 Please Read this thread for details of how it works and up to date info.
+The Official Thread for DShot is: https://www.rcgroups.com/forums/showthread.php?t=2756129 Please Read this thread for details of how it works and up to date info.
 The First Post of this thread has all the needed Links to code and other info.
-A good article on Dshot and ESC protocols is here: https://blck.mn/2016/11/dshot-the-new-kid-on-the-block/
+A good article on DShot and ESC protocols is here: https://blck.mn/2016/11/dshot-the-new-kid-on-the-block/

 ESC Protocol videos by Joshua Bardwell: https://www.rcgroups.com/forums/showpost.php?p=36552970&postcount=2765

-In the Dshot thread is this post on how to re-Flash ESCs & FC: https://www.rcgroups.com/forums/showpost.php?p=36200950&postcount=1468
+In the DShot thread is this post on how to re-Flash ESCs & FC: https://www.rcgroups.com/forums/showpost.php?p=36200950&postcount=1468

-For KISS FC's and ESCs see the KISS Dshot thread: https://www.rcgroups.com/forums/showthread.php?t=2780055
+For KISS FC's and ESCs see the KISS DShot thread: https://www.rcgroups.com/forums/showthread.php?t=2780055

 [BetaFlight V3.1 released](/docs/wiki/release/older/Betaflight-3-1-Release-Notes)